karlotness/adrt/docs/install.rst

 OpenMP Support
 ~~~~~~~~~~~~~~

-Several routines in this package support parallelization with
+Several routines in this package support parallelization with `OpenMP
-`OpenMP`_.
-Using these features requires both compiler support and an
+<https://www.openmp.org/>`__.
+Using these features requires both
-OpenMP runtime library.
-Most compilers already support OpenMP and most
+compiler support and an OpenMP runtime library.
+Most compilers already
-Linux platforms will likely have an OpenMP runtime installed.
+support OpenMP and most Linux platforms will likely have an OpenMP
+runtime installed.

 To enable OpenMP you must pass the necessary flags to your C++
 compiler via the ``CFLAGS`` environment variable.
 For GCC the correct